SamuelD-Data/zillow_clustering_project/README.md

 property_sq_ft: Found this column was a near duplicate of finishedsquarefeet12.
 Only 48 rows differed between them so I didn't perceive any significant impact of their differences.
 Decided to use this column since the name sounded the closest to what I wanted, the square footage within the property.

 tax_dollar_value: Represents the sum of landtaxvaluedollarcnt and structuretaxvaluedollarcnt.
-I intuitively felt the sum of the tax value from both of the originating values would be more effective in my exploration and modeling.
+I felt the sum of the tax value from both of the originating values would be more effective in my exploration and modeling.
 If this feature was found to be ineffective I would have considered using its source values instead.

 All other columns have unique values that were not represented directly or indirectly in other columns.
 Thus they were chosen as they were the only sources for their data.